Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Pack for Varying Weather

 Set at 6,732 feet above sea level, Steamboat Springs experiences a range of weather.
-From morning to afternoon, it’s common for temperatures to fluctuate by 20 or more degrees.
+From morning to afternoon, it’s common for temperatures to fluctuate by 20+ degrees — and even more at the local ski areas.
 That said, it’s always best to dress in layers.

 If partaking in outdoor activities, you’ll want to consider moisture-wicking fabrics, especially.
 Technical clothing like reflective insulated layers may also help you stay warm.
 Meanwhile, lightweight UPF clothing is ideal in the summer months.